zhengjunyao-work/arc24/docs/modeling/Iteration_12_grid_representation.md

 - [x] Does it help to add row idx at the start of each line?
 - [ ] Is the system prompt helpful?
 - [x] Are the pixel symbols relevant?
 Or could I replace the number for other symbols?
-- [ ] How useful is the validation loss?
+- [x] How useful is the validation loss?
 - [ ] Train for longer, is validation loss really useful?
-- [ ] Test time fine-tuning
+- [ ] Test time fine-tuning, train with different number of steps
 - [ ] Do we get improvements in submission?